CozyInsomniac/the-role/content/The Role/General Info/Full Transcript (WIP).md

 Sammy watches the landscape below, his focus darting from building to building.
 It never ceases to amaze him how civilizations could pop up in seemingly any place at any time.
 "Hey Sun?"
 He asks, "Do you think our older selves live in only one place, or do you think they perhaps travel the portal multiverse, like us?"
 ***
 **SB:**
 “I don’t know.”
-The skywing answers, swooping a bit lower to let Sammy get a better look at the city.
+The Skywing answers, swooping a bit lower to let Sammy get a better look at the city.
 “I guess we’ll just have to live our lives to find out.”

 Raven flinches a little at the doctor’s needle, but forces himself to stay still, less he risk cutting open an artery.
 ***